tefanodaniel/Bandi/docs/specification.md

 - As a user, I want to be able to save the profiles of people I meet in the app so that I can connect with them later.
 - As a user, I want to be able to browse and register for speed-dating events that are happening in my area so that I can quickly meet a lot of people with similar interests and see if we might be a good match.
 - As a user, I want to browse song-of-the-week events by genre and make submissions.
-- As a student user, I would like to verify my college enrollment with an .edu email so I can filter and find other students on my campus and at nearby schools.
-- As a user, I want to submit a "play-along" to another user's 1) uploaded personal audio/video 2) song-of-the-week submissions
-- As a user, I want to be able to register with an email/password so that I can still use the app even if I don't have a Spotify account.

 Band Member
 - As a band member, I want to be able to create a profile on the app for my band so that we can easily search for additional musicians as a single entity.